Mahāsaṅghika Vinaya

 sekhiya 69

-Not to teach dhamma to a person with their feet lifted up, unless they are sick, should be trained.
+Not to teach dhamma to a person standing on tiptoe, unless they are sick, should be trained.

 sekhiya 70